ughdeiek/Nirupamaec101-pes_pd/README.md

 No. of flops/No. of cells = 1613/14876 = 0.108

-    In percentage there is 10.8% of the total number of cells are Flops..
+In percentage there is 10.8% of the total number of cells are Flops